ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 Write a **report** to present the data and explain the trends for the data collected for (1) and (2).
 Here is a [sample report](https://docs.google.com/document/d/1XHuhM1U0ItWX1GRv--A1Th-qtrjfEoGjqdfXjXkJAAw/edit?usp=sharing) format expected for the report.

 Case 2 will be manually graded.
-The autograder will just checj that your program compiles and runs without crashing for this case.
+The autograder will just check that your program compiles and runs without crashing for this case.

 ## Requirements
 For this programming assignment, you will have a lot of flexibility on your implementation (which just means we won't be providing a code framework for you to fill in).
 However, there are a few requirements that you need to keep in mind as you think about your solution: